General Student Policies

 Due to an increased use of powered skateboards and/or other Segway-style, small transportation devices within UCBA campus buildings.
 In the interest of everyone's safety and to reduce potential liability risks, the use of these small transportation devices is strictly prohibited within campus buildings.

 The only powered vehicles or other small transportation devices permitted to be used within campus buildings are devices used to accommodate a physical disability.
-If you have a question or need clarification as to whether a device is approved to address an accommodation related need, please check with Disability Services in Muntz Hall, Room 112L.
+If you have a question or need clarification as to whether a device is approved to address an accommodation related need, please check with Accessibility Services in Muntz Hall, Room 112L.